CKextreme/darkbrightness.de/hugo-darkbrightness/content/hugo-basic-example/post/rich-content.md

 +++
 author = "Hugo Authors"
 title = "Rich Content"
-linktitle = "Title for the a element when hovering" date = "2019-03-10" description = "A brief description of Hugo Shortcodes" tags = [
+date = "2019-03-10"
+description = "A brief description of Hugo Shortcodes" tags = [